Odralix/quartz/content/Characters/NPCs/Cassandra.md

+---
+tags:
+  - npc
+  - character
+---
-Tharusian centaur general and representative of the centaur tribes
+Tharusian centaur general and representative of the centaur tribes.

-#npc #character